CarmeTeam/Carme-Docu/AdminDoc/Carme-Install/README.md

 ```
 depending on the debug level set in CarmeConfig, the backend server will produce additional log output on all connections.

-Running the backend permanently, one should add it to the system init:
+Running the backend permanently, one should add it to the system init: e.g. ``/etc/systemd/system/carme-backend.service``
 ```
 [Unit]
 Description=CarmeBackeind